 In this paper, we aim to close this gap by proposing and evaluating techniques for targeted and untargeted attacks using both \textit{black-box} (where adversaries have access to the similarity model without knowing its internals) and \textit{white-box} (where they know also its internals) methods.

 For the black-box scenario, we study a greedy approach that modifies a function by adding a single assembly instruction to its body at each optimization step.
 Where applicable, we also consider an enhanced gray-box~\cite{pierazzi2020intriguing} variant that, leveraging limited knowledge of the model, chooses only between instructions that the model treats as distinct.
 We then propose a novel black-box technique, which we call {\em Spatial Greedy}, where we transform the discrete space of assembly instructions into a continuous space using a technique based on instruction embeddings~\cite{DBLP:conf/nips/MikolovSCCD13}.
 This technique is on par or outperforms the gray-box greedy attack without requiring any knowledge of the model.
-For the white-box scenario, we repurpose a method for adversarial attacks on images that relies on gradient descent~\cite{madry2017towards} and use it to drive instruction insertion decisions.
+For the white-box scenario, we repurpose a method for adversarial attacks on images that relies on gradient descent~\cite{madry2017towards} and use it to drive instruction insertion decisions..

-We test our techniques against state-of-the-art binary similarity systems---Gemini~\cite{xu2017neural}, GMN~\cite{DBLP:conf/icml/LiGDVK19}, and SAFE~\cite{massarelli2021function}---showing that they are vulnerable to targeted and untargeted attacks performed with our methods.
-For the best attack technique, the tested instances that could mislead the target model were 36.6\% for Gemini, 59.68\% for GMN, and 83.43\% for SAFE in the \textbf{targeted} scenario, while in the \textbf{untargeted} one they were, respectively, 53.89\%, 93.81\%, and 90.62\%.
+We test our techniques against three binary similarity systems---Gemini~\cite{xu2017neural}, GMN~\cite{DBLP:conf/icml/LiGDVK19}, and SAFE~\cite{massarelli2021function}---showing that they are vulnerable to targeted and untargeted attacks performed with our methods.
+For the best attack technique, the percentage of tested instances that could mislead the target model was 36.6\% for Gemini, 59.68\% for GMN, and 83.43\% for SAFE in the \textbf{targeted} scenario, while in the \textbf{untargeted} one it was, respectively, 53.89\%, 93.81\%, and 90.62\%.
 All three models appear inherently weaker in the face of an attacker seeking to stage untargeted attacks: with only a handful of added instructions, the attacker may evade state-of-the-art binary similarity models with high probability.